Windmills & pumps

-Kinderdijk has nineteen original windmills that the Water Boards use to drain the polder.
+Kinderdijk has no fewer than nineteen of the more than 1,200 windmills in the Netherlands.
+These mills were used by the Water Boards to maintain the water level in the polders.
 Overwaard's wooden mills and Nederwaard's brick mills use wind power to move water from the polders to the basins.
 Spanning up to thirty metres, these groundsailers barely miss the ground as their sails turn.

 The Lekkerland polder windmills

 Of the three original Lekkerland windmills, two remain.
 The High Mill uses a screw instead of a water wheel to mill water up 2,5 metres, discharging directly into the river.